desiredpersona/minimal-jekyll-theme/docs/_posts/2017-05-15-post-with-hero-and-call-to-action.md

     cta:
         text: "Call-to-action" # Create a call-to-action.
         url: https://www.desiredpersona.com/themes/ # Call-to-action link.
 URL's starting with 'http' will open in a new tab automatically.
-        class: white hover-white bg-red bb bw1 br2 b--dark-red # Overwrite the themes default CTA button classes on any page.
-Control the text color, button color, button shape and button border color.
+        class: btn btn--secondary # Use any theme button class.
 ```

 I highly recommend you take a look at all the features of this theme.
-I think you will be blown away.